 Malaysia's Top Glove says virus outbreak may push prices up

-Malaysia’s Top Glove, the world’s largest rubber glove maker, says supply disruptions at its factories due to a coronavirus outbreak may push glove prices up
+Malaysia’s Top Glove, the world’s largest maker of rubber gloves, says supply disruptions at its factories due to an outbreak of the coronavirus may push glove prices up

-The company said it has shuttered 20 of its factories in an area outside Kuala Lumpur in stages since Nov.
-17 after nearly 3,000 workers tested positive for the virus, with another eight facilities in the same area running below 20% of capacity.
+The company said it shuttered 20 of its factories in an area outside Kuala Lumpur in stages since Nov.
+17 after nearly 3,000 workers tested positive for the virus.
+Another eight facilities in the same area are currently running below 20% of capacity, and will also be closed to screen and quarantine workers.

 “Of course, there is some shortage as Top Glove is a big supplier in the world.
 Supply will definitely be affected somehow ... there is a possibility that glove prices will go up," executive chairman Lim Wee Chai told a virtual news conference.